Wherever life after university leads you

 - are 18 years or older

-- have graduated from university within the last 2 years
+- have graduated in the UK within the last 2 years

 - are happy for us to do a credit check against your name (if you live in the UK)